anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.6"></a>
 ### 4.1.6 VIM Capabilities.

-VIM is responsible for controlling and managing the NFVI compute, storage and network resources.
+VIM is responsible for controlling and managing the NFVI compute, storage, and network resources.
 Resources allocation is dynamically set up upon VNFs requirements.
 This section covers the list of capabilities offered by the VIM to VNFs or service orchestrator.

 Table 4-12 shows capabilities related to resources allocation